-When students arrive for the 2016-17 school year, they will find changes throughout Burnsville-Eagan-Savage School District 191 thanks to voter approval of the two Vision One91 referendum questions on Feb.
-24.
+When students arrived for the 2016-17 school year, they found changes throughout Burnsville-Eagan-Savage School District 191 thanks to voter approval of the two Vision One91 referendum questions on Feb.
+24, 2015.

-The goal of Vision One91 is to redesign the district to meet the needs of today’s learners and ensure the district’s mission of “Each Student Real-World Ready.”
-Among changes will be realigning grades so elementary schools serve grades k-5, current junior highs transform to middle schools with grades 6-8, and Burnsville High School will have grades 9-12.
-Remodeling will take place at some schools, especially at Burnsville High School.
-At William Byrne Elementary, aging portable classrooms will be removed and replaced with an addition.
-Security improvements will also be made at schools.
+The goal of Vision One91 is to redesign the district to meet the needs of today’s learners and ensure the district’s mission of “Each Student.
+Future Ready.
+Community Strong.”
+Among the changes were realigning grades so elementary schools serve grades k-5, transforming junior highs into middle schools with grades 6-8, and moving 9th grade to Burnsville High School.
+Remodeling took place at some schools, especially at Burnsville High School.
+At William Byrne Elementary, aging portable classrooms were removed and replaced with an addition.
+Security improvements were also made.

-The construction that will take place before the start of the 2016-17 school year will probably represent the most visible aspect of Vision One91.
-That construction will involve:
+The construction that took place before the start of the 2016-17 school year represented the most visible aspect of Vision One91.
+That construction involved:

 - Aggressive timeline to complete building bond projects and have facilities ready to welcome students for the 2016-17 school year.